 Portugal is among the oldest states of Europe and represents a kind of limbo that Santos defines as a "semi-peripheral position" in the world system.
 On the one hand it displays the "glorious" and multicultural (what Freyre defined as lusotropicalism, as quoted above) colonial empire, while on the other hand it is a relatively small country at the periphery of Europe.
 Having had one of the longest lasting and more recent fascist dictatorships of Europe (ended in 1974), has had the effect that Portuguese public opinion is still paralyzed in relation to its colonial past and the implication on its present.
 The dominant projection of the empire is suppressed in the peripheral geo-economic and political relevance of the country.
-The narrative about the genius and contribution of Portuguese that colonial hegemony has ever since silenced.
+The narrative about the genius and contribution of Portuguese colonial enterprise fears any possible repercussion from its contrast with the plurality of narratives that colonial hegemony has ever since silenced.
 For this reason, in the Portuguese public debate on slavery is considered something that is to be removed, repressed, or at best re-framed as something of the past.
 This is directly reflected in heritage practices.